BilVaD1/Music-Room/README.md

 # Music Room
-Music Room is a web application that allows users to create a room and play music from Spotify.
+Music Room is a web application that allows users to create a room and play music from **Spotify**.
 Other users who have access to the room can vote to skip songs, pause or start the music, and view the song queue.

 ## Features
 * Create a room and invite other users to join